History Timeline

 1998 – Textron Inc. purchases Ransomes in January of this year, further building their portfolio of lawn care equipment after purchasing Jacobsen in June of 1978.
 Tractors and attachments painted orange are destined for Jacobsen dealers.

 1998 – Venture Products released the Ventrac 4000 Series tractor which became a true competitor to Steiner.
 This tractor could be purchased with either a Kubota gas or Mitsubishi diesel engine.
-The Mitsubishi was soon dropped in favor or a Dihatsu option.
+The Mitsubishi was soon dropped in favor of a Dihatsu option.

 1999 – The Ventrac 3000 Series was introduced after encouragement from a Ventrac dealer in Sweden.
 They requested a smaller tractor with the operator seated on the front half for European markets.
 Over the years, this tractor and its successors not only found great success in Europe, but also in North America in tree farms, sidewalk snow removal, and home-owner markets.
 Production stopped in early 2019 due to their axle manufacturer pulling the model used on this tractor from production.

-2002 Ventrac releases the 4100 air cooled and 4200 liquid cooled models as a replacement to the 4000.
+2002 – Ventrac releases the 4100 air cooled and 4200 liquid cooled models as a replacement to the 4000.
 The 4231TD powered by a Dihatsu 31hp Turbo Diesel quickly becomes a popular option for municipalities and contractors.

 2003 – Kreider Machine Shop, Inc. adds Gravely to their lineup.